Ansible-Getting-Started/Provision-Azure/README.md

 In order to make sure everything is configured correctly, let’s use Ansible to create a resource group.

-In CloudShell, create a file named rg.yml:
+In Cloud Shell, create a file named rg.yml:
 `vi rg.yml`

 Enter insert mode by selecting the `i` key.